 While it might seem like a lot of people blowing their nose isn’t such a big deal, those with asthma are significantly affected when springtime begins.
-Referred to as allergic asthma, more than 25 million people suffer from difficulty breathing when their airways constrict due to an attack.
+Referred to as allergic asthma, more than 25 million people have difficulty breathing when their airways constrict due to an attack.
 This is a serious matter and can affect children to a large degree.
-Hospitals note that asthma-related breathing trouble is the third ranking reason for hospitalizing a child under the age of 15.
+Hospitals note that asthma-related breathing trouble is the third-ranking reason for hospitalizing a child under the age of 15.
 Fortunately, there are a variety of seasonal allergy treatments that can make the season a little easier.

 An allergy occurs when your body overreacts to a trigger—like pollen or pet dander—in the environment that is harmless to most people.
 The substance that creates the reaction is called an allergen.
-Just like with other illnesses or conditions, your body goes through a lot on an internal level when it encounters an allergen.
+Just like with other illnesses or conditions, your body goes through a lot internally when it encounters an allergen.
 The first time you are exposed, your immune system will produce an antibody that binds to the allergen, whether it’s a pollen or dust molecule.
-Your cells recognize this allergen as an invader, and while blood cells come to your rescue to defend your body.
+Your cells recognize this allergen as an invader, and white blood cells come to your rescue to defend your body.

-- Pollen – Perhaps the most commonly discussed allergen during springtime, pollen is found in abundance as flowers and trees bloom back to life.
-Various plants will release microscopic particles that create a reaction when coming into contact with someone’s eyes or nose.
-For those allergic to pollen, common symptoms include a runny nose, itchy and watery eyes, and sneezing or nasal congestion.
+- Pollen: Perhaps the most commonly discussed allergen during springtime, pollen is found in abundance as flowers and trees bloom back to life.
+Various plants release microscopic particles that create a reaction when coming into contact with someone’s eyes or nose.
+Common symptoms of a pollen allergy include a runny nose, itchy and watery eyes, and sneezing or nasal congestion.
 Sometimes only one of these will manifest or you might experience all of these concerns.

 If you have allergies, what are you supposed to do about them?
-Depending on the cause and the type of symptoms you experience, there are some minor lifestyle changes that can go a long way toward making allergy season a lot more comfortable, especially when paired with the right allergy medicine.
+Depending on the cause and the type of symptoms you experience, there are some natural remedies for seasonal allergies that can go a long way toward making allergy season a lot more comfortable, especially when paired with the right allergy medicine.

 - Pay attention to pollen and mold counts.
-You can find this on your local news station or online.
-If you planned to go out on a day that’s ranking high with allergens, it might be a good idea to change your outing to a different day.
+You can find this on your local news station or at weather.com.
+If you planned to be outside on a day that’s ranking high with allergens, it might be a good idea to change your outing to a different day.

 - Keep your doors and windows closed.
-You should do so to avoid contaminants from entering your home.
+Keep contaminants from entering your home.
 Some people who are especially sensitive opt to wear a dust mask around their home until their symptoms subside.

-- Opt for natural remedies.
-Are you looking for a more natural treatment that doesn’t include rearranging your whole day?
-Some say that certain foods can be instrumental in keeping allergies at bay, including pineapple with its natural antihistamine properties or curry which can help to reduce inflammation.
+- Eat foods that help with allergies.
+Some say that certain foods can be instrumental in keeping allergies at bay, including pineapple with its natural antihistamine properties or curry, which can help to reduce inflammation.

 Remember, seasonal allergies don’t have to completely ruin your ability to enjoy nice weather.
 A little careful planning and some management of your symptoms are really all it takes to have a fun and carefree allergy season!